JvoProgramming/TravelBoost/client/extension/DOCUMENTATION.md

 # TravelBoost Chrome Extension Documentation

 ## Overview
 TravelBoost is a Chrome extension that helps users find better travel deals by monitoring travel websites and comparing prices.
-The extension runs on supported travel sites and communicates with a backend service to analyze and find better deals.
+The extension scans for deals when users visit supported travel sites and shows notifications for better deals.

 ## Architecture